 The eWallet apps are becoming smarter and operationally superior with the integration of future technologies such as the Near Field Communication, Bluetooth, Beacon, scanning of the QR codes, and Blockchain technology.

-Let’s analyse these technologies in some details:
+Let’s analyze these technologies in some details:

-- The Near Communication Field or the NFC is one of the future related technologies that help in information sharing as well as transferring of the money with great ease.
+- The Near Communication Field or the NFC is one of the future related technologies that help in information sharing as well as transferring of money with great ease.
 The eWallet apps are using the NFC technique facilitating their users to send money without applying contacts.

 - Most of the eWallet are integrated with the facility of the QR code.
 These make making payments very convenient.
 You can send the money usually to your known acquaintances or the ones connected on your social media.
 Here you need to scan the QR code on the other person’s device when conducting the transaction.

 - If you have to make payments to individuals who are within close proximity, then you can choose the Bluetooth and the Beacon technologies.
 This is a fast, secured, and reliable method of making the payment.

 - As time is proceeding ahead, the eWallet apps have also begun using Blockchain technology, which is developed to initiate the cryptocurrency.
 This method is highly secured and encrypted.
 But many governments have still not legalized cryptocurrency and so you cannot implement this technique if you are building the app for a particular region.

 - Lastly, there are specifically built payment apps to fulfill the business purpose.
 Using this type of eWallet, you can transfer a lump sum without any element of risk as there is no third party involved here.

 For a better understanding, it would be convenient to categorize the important features of the eWallet App into three zones: